vdhamer/Photo-Club-Hub/.github/README.md

 ## The App Architecture

-The app uses a [Swift-style MVVM](https://www.hackingwithswift.com/books/ios-swiftui/introducing-mvvm-into-your-swiftui-project) architecture.
+The app uses a [Swift-style MVVM](https://www.hackingwithswift.com/books/ios-swiftui/introducing-mvvm-into-your-swiftui-project) architecture with SwiftUI as the user interface framework.

+The use of a Swift MVVM architecture implies that the model data is stored in structs rather than in classes.
+Any changes to the data in these structs automatically trigger the required updates to the SwiftUI views.

 ### Role of the Database

-The use of a Swift MVVM architecture implies that the model data is stored in structs rather than in classes and that any changes to the the data in these structs automatically triggers updates the SwiftUI user interface.

-The model's data is loaded and kept up to date via the internet, and is stored in a local database (Apple's CoreData framework, which bridges the [SQLite](https://en.wikipedia.org/wiki/SQLite) and Swift struct worlds).
+The model's data is loaded and kept up to date via the internet, and is stored in a local database (Apple's CoreData framework, which bridges the [SQLite](https://en.wikipedia.org/wiki/SQLite) world to the world of Swift structs).

 The data in the local database is (almost entirely) available online.
 So the app *could* have fetched the data from the network during each startup.
 Using the database, however, improves startup speed because, when launched, the app already has a working copy of